 Heading northwest from Banff you have the option of two different routes to Lake Louise.
 The well-trodden path follows the busy Trans-Canada Highway past brooding Castle Mountain, but our firm preference is to travel along the older, quieter Bow Valley Parkway.

 The road continues on to the small mountain village of Lake Louise.
 Set on the shores of the aquamarine lake of the same name, it’s an exceptional place, but can get crowded.
-You can take the fairly strenuous 3.4 kilometre hike through old-growth forest to Lake Agnes.
+You can take the fairly strenuous 3.4 km (2 miles) hike through old-growth forest to Lake Agnes.
 This walk offers exceptional views of the Beehive Mountains and a spectacular hanging valley.
 You’ll also be rewarded with some scrumptious chocolate cake at the atmospheric Lake Agnes tea house.

 Take a detour

-For those with the time for a short detour, it’s well worth driving towards Golden and Revelstoke along Highway 1.
+For those with the time for a short detour, it’s well worth driving toward Golden and Revelstoke along Highway 1.
 Crossing the provincial border into British Columbia the road takes you through the magnificent Kicking Horse Pass into Yoho National Park.
 Here you will find such scenic wonders as vivid Emerald Lake, secluded Lake O’Hara, the prehistoric Burgess Shale fossil beds and the engineering marvel of the Spiral Railway Tunnels.

 Don’t rush the journey; there are plenty of breathtaking views along the route.
 Shortly after leaving Lake Louise you will reach beautiful Bow Lake.
 Rugged peaks rise steeply from its shores and you’ll get excellent views of the surroundings glaciers and icefields from the deck of the Num Ti Jah Lodge.